Reference 01 — Data format

 • Forwarders MAY pass-through unmodified.

-This is the forward extension path: new core type codes can be added in 0x0E 0x7F without breaking existing receivers.
-Receivers gracefully ignore what they don’t understand.
+This is the forward extension path: new core type codes are added in the unassigned core range without breaking deployed receivers, which ignore what they do not understand.

 Reserved bits in opt non-zero MUST be rejected as INVALID — reserved-bit-non-zero is a hard error to prevent silent semantic drift.